View Helen Booth's Obituary on https://www.buckscountycouriertimes.com/ and share memories

 garage sales and going for bike rides.
 She spent cherished time with family there by paddle boarding, boating and catching big flounder.
 Helen embraced life and took pleasure in laughing, dancing and acting goofy with family and friends.

-She is the beloved wife of Brian D. Devoted mother of Eric & Sean.
-Cherished daughter of Walter and Gina Misiag.
-Loving sister of Jolanta (Robert) Scassera &
+She was the beloved wife of Brian D.; devoted mother of Eric and Sean.; cherished daughter of Walter and Gina Misiag.; loving sister of Jolanta Scassera (Robert) and

-Richard (Joanne) Misiag.
-Dearest daughter-in-law of Milton "Bud" & Ellyn Booth.
-Also survived by many nieces and nephews.
+Richard Misiag (Joanne); dearest daughter-in-law of Milton "Bud" and Ellyn Booth.
+She is also survived by many nieces and nephews.

 Relatives and friends are invited to offer